 Most likely problem happens when a geometry collection is passed to labeling engine.
 The newly added clipping in #4083 might be the cause - the intersection operation between extent rectangle and input feature may result in geometry collection, right?

-#5 Updated by Sandro Santilli almost 9 years ago
+#5 Updated by Sandro Santilli about 9 years ago

 Intersections made with GEOS can result in collections.